MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/export-import-config-data-for-records.md

 3. Export the data and generate the compressed (zip) file.

-4. Extract the zip file, open the data.xml file present in the extracted folder, and perform the following operations:
+4. Extract the zip file, open the data.xml file present in the extracted folder, and do the following:

    - In the source and target organizations, run the following OData API and note the GUID of `msdyn_decisioncontractid`.